acmcsufoss/api.acmcsuf.com/README.md

 # api.acmcsuf.com

 ACM at CSUF club API for managing events, announcements, forms, and other services!
+See the `docs/` directory for more information on using and contributing to this project.

 ---